 About Jordyn Pistilli

-Ms. Jordyn Pistilli is a soon-to-be graduate of Grove City College where she is majoring in History & Social Studies Secondary Education.
+Ms. Jordyn Pistilli is a soon-to-be graduate of Grove City College, majoring in History & Social Studies Secondary Education.
 Jordyn is passionate about bringing history to life through technology and making learning accessible for all students.
-She is from Northern Virginia and in her free time, Jordyn likes watching Marvel movies!
+She is from Northern Virginia, and Jordyn likes watching Marvel movies in her free time!
 Connect with Jordyn on Twitter @jordyn_pistilli!